bwz3rbot/r-PlayingCardsMarketBot/README.md

 ## About <a name = "about"></a>

+# PLEASE USE THE UPDATED VERSION IN THE 'update' BRANCH. https://github.com/web-temps/r-PlayingCardsMarketBot/tree/update
+#THIS IS ONLY HERE FOR REFERENCE.
+THANK YOU :)

 This bot was created specifcally for r/PlayingCardsMarket.
 If you attempt to run it on any other sub, it will not work, and will possibly break your user flairs.
 The bot takes votes from buyers who have dealt with a seller, either successfully, or unsuccessfully, and updates the sellers' user flair.
 It takes the current values it finds within the user flair (Positive: ??
 Negative: ??
 Neutral: ??) and increments them according to a user directive when summoned.